Explore the Peruvian jungle with this tour full of natural beauty

 Monkey Island, Lost Lake, Caiman Lake, Lake Apu Victor, and the Gamitana River.

-Immerse yourself in the heart of the Peruvian Amazon on this four-day tour full of nature, wildlife, and stunning landscapes.
-On the first day, explore Monkey Island, home to capuchin and howler monkeys.
-Walk along jungle trails to reach Cocha Perdida, a lagoon surrounded by dense vegetation where birds, reptiles, and mammals live.
+Immerse yourself in the heart and pure essence of the Peruvian Amazon with this 4-day tour, where you'll enjoy rich biodiversity and breathtaking landscapes.
+From day one, you'll explore Monkey Island, home to species like capuchin monkeys and howler monkeys.
+The journey includes a hike along jungle trails to Cocha Perdida, a lagoon surrounded by abundant flora, ideal for observing diverse species of birds, reptiles, and mammals.

 Overview